Have you written a book on a topic related to art?

 Continue reading to learn about 17 top publishers of art books.

-Prestel Publishing is an international book publisher that specializes in art, design, architecture, photography, fashion, history, craft, and ethnography.
-Originally founded in Germany in 1924, Prestel became part of Random House in 2008 and now has offices in New York and London.
+Prestel Publishing is an international book publisher that specializes in art, design, architecture, and photography.
+Originally founded in Germany in 1924, Prestel became part of Random House in 2008.
 Their readership consists of artists, designers, art lovers, and everyone with an eye for beauty and a passion for visual culture.
+Their interests have expanded in time, so, at present, their backlist also includes nonfiction and children’s books, to name a few genres.

 Prestel is currently open for submissions.
 All submissions must include a brief description of the project, a selection of sample images, a sample chapter, and an author biography.
 Visit Prestel’s website to learn more about their submission guidelines.
 US authors can send their submissions to the US editorial team via email, while authors in the UK can send their submissions here.